 It’s a beautiful journey all of its own, exploring the Hobart coast and the shoreline of Bruny Island, but the day tastes at least as good as it looks.
 Along the journey, the boat, which has an enclosed cabin and luxurious leather seats, stops at the leases of an oyster farm to pull up oysters, which are shucked and eaten fresh.
 The boat also visits a salmon farm, and the guide will dive to catch fresh abalone and sea urchins.
 All of these seafood treats are barbecued on the deck of the custom made boat, and indulged with a selection of premium Tasmanian wines, ciders and craft beers.
 Seafood comes no fresher or better.

 Where to stay

 Pressed between Hobart’s city centre and the restaurants and market at Salamanca, the Travelodge Hotel Hobart has a prime location with rooms that peer across the city rooftops or snatch glimpses of Mount Wellington – the seven executive rooms look over St David’s Park to the Derwent River.
 If you’re heading out of Hobart on an early morning departure, the Travelodge Hotel Hobart Airport is a pocket of peace little more than a kilometre from the airport.
 The 78 rooms offer a quiet space, with artwork from local artists lining the walls of the hotel hallways and lounge, with its Flight restaurant serving breakfast, lunch and dinner.
 The stay and fly option is a bargain – stay a night and you can park at the hotel for $5 for the first week and $5 a day thereafter.

-NRMA members can also save on Car hire in Hobart at Thrifty with 15% off daily car hire rates and a free upgrade.
+NRMA members can also save on car hire in Hobart at SIXT with 15% off daily car hire rates and a free upgrade.